- Nuclear & Particle Physics

-Chair, Computation and Data-Driven Discovery, Computational Science Init
+Chair, Computation and Data-Driven Discovery; Interim Chair, Computer Science & Applied Mathematics, Computational Science Initiative

 Jha’s research interests lie at the intersection of high-performance and distributed computing, computational science, and cyberinfrastructure (computing and data storage systems, visualization environments, and other computing infrastructure linked by high-speed networks).
 He has experience collaborating with scientists from multiple domains, including the molecular and earth sciences and high-energy physics.